Fningalready/Fningalready.github.io/_posts/2021-01-04-occasion-for-RELOCATION.markdown

 tags:   occasion
 ---
 ### 1. Larkspur
 Larkspur can also help you to express your joy to your housewarming friends.
-It is appropriate for housewarmings and other celebrations where you wish to bring positive energy to the occasion.
+It is appropriate for housewarmings and other celebrations where you wish to bring positive energy to the occasion[1].
 ![]({{ site.baseurl }}/images/relo1.jpg)
 <br>

+1. Fresh, F., 2018. *July Birth Flower: Larkspur.* [online] FTD.com.
+Available at: <https://www.ftd.com/blog/share/july-birth-flower> [Accessed 12 April 2022].

 ### 2. Lemon Balm Plant
 A lemon balm plant is a wonderful gift for a housewarming as the new homeowner can plant it in the garden to enjoy its beauty and host of benefits to the home.
 Symbolically, it wishes the new homeowner a happy and productive life in the new home.
-It is also suitable as a hostess gift, especially if the host enjoys gardening or relishes learning about new herbal uses and remedies.
+It is also suitable as a hostess gift, especially if the host enjoys gardening or relishes learning about new herbal uses and remedies[2].
 ![]({{ site.baseurl }}/images/relo2.png)
 <br>

+2. Gaumond, A., 2021. *Ultimate Guide to Lemon Balm Meaning, Types, and Uses.* [online] Petal Republic.
+Available at: <https://www.petalrepublic.com/lemon-balm/> [Accessed 12 April 2022].

 ### 3. Oregano
-* Oregano makes a suitable housewarming or hostess gift as the recipient can plant it near the home and reap its many benefits.
+* Oregano makes a suitable housewarming or hostess gift as the recipient can plant it near the home and reap its many benefits[3].
-* Although the cut flowers can be added to floral bouquets to add color, fragrance, and texture, it is not a common practice.
+* Although the cut flowers can be added to floral bouquets to add color, fragrance, and texture, it is not a common practice[3].
 ![]({{ site.baseurl }}/images/relo3.jpg)

+3. Gaumond, A., 2021. *Ultimate Guide to Oregano Meaning, Types, and Uses.* [online] Petal Republic.
+Available at: <https://www.petalrepublic.com/oregano/> [Accessed 12 April 2022].

 <br>

+__Image Source:__ <a href="https://pixabay.com/">__Pixabay__</a>